AlefMemTav/data-structures-and-algorithms-in-c/README.md

 <h1 align="center">📄 README</h1>

-# Data structures
+# Data structures and algorithms
-This repository contains implementations of various data structures in the C programming language.
+This repository contains implementations of various data structures and algorithms in the C programming language.

 The following data structures are currently available:

 - Bubble Sort
 - Merge Sort